-Fuel tank capacity: 1.0 $\ell$ (0.26 US gal)
+Fuel tank capacity: 0.26 US gal (1.0 l)

 Refuel in a well-ventilated area before starting the engine.
 If the engine has been running, allow it to cool.
 Refer to page 51 for fuel recommendations and page 78 for information about oxygenated fuels.